oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

     @event.listens_for(Session, 'after_transaction_end')
     def receive_after_transaction_end(session, transaction):
-        """Restore autocommit anywhere this transaction turned it off.""" if transaction in dconns_by_trans:
+        """Restore autocommit where this transaction turned it off.""" if transaction in dconns_by_trans:
             for dbapi_connection in dconns_by_trans[transaction]:
                 assert not dbapi_connection.autocommit